Owez/yark/README.md

 ## Installation

-To install yark, simply download it off of PyPI:
+To install yark, simply download Python 3.9+ and run the following:

 ```shell
 $ pip3 install yark